axeldiner/axeldiner/indexen.md

 - Scheduling of the updates to plan
 - Training session for the staff

-Social life of Société Générale Luxembourg and overview of the subsidiaries :
+Corporate life of Société Générale Luxembourg and supervision of the subsidiaries :
 - Administration and management of PoA and signatures
 - Secretary of Société Générale Luxembourg's special committees
-- Management of the social life of two international subsidiaries
+- Management of the corporate life of two international subsidiaries
 - Development and implementation of a consolidated supervision on a Group level
 - Administrative control of the subsidiaries